zxphyrx/highway/app/views/guides/corexy.md

 5. Everything else
     * An MMU, Raspberry Pi mount, etc.

 Unfortunately, there's not a lot else I can say technically about design.
+(Edit: proceeds to write 8 paragraphs about design.)
 Everybody's printer will be different, and there isn't a standardized gantry type or printhead model.
 However, this is where you can get clever and make interesting or useful designs.
 For example, I mounted my PSU and mainboard in a locking mechanism that insured that there wasn't any sag while covering the PSU ports and protecting the mainboard at the same time.

 I do have a few tips, however.
 First, always make sure your belt routing is straight.
 The line from the motor pulleys to the idlers on the gantry and from the gantry idlers to the printhead (note: the routing from the motor pulleys to the stationary idlers doesn't need to be straight) should be perfectly even, at the risk of having uneven belt tension when moving the gantry and printhead.
 Besides that, it looks nice and even.
 Speaking of the idlers, always give them good solid mounts, preferably printed out of PETG.
 They'll go under a lot of stress, and you really don't want the mount to snap in the middle of a print.